 I've had a lot of questions about some of my chalkboard inspired headers.

-I actually created this one in Photoshop, but since quite a few of you use PicMonkey, I thought I’d show you how to do something similar in the PicMonkey program.
-Once Picnik closed its doors it seems to be the program that a lot of bloggers gravitated to.
+I actually created this one in Photoshop, but since quite a few of you use PicMonkey, I thought I'd show you how to do something similar in the PicMonkey program.

 PicMonkey Blackboard Art Tutorial: